nishantkr18/RLOS-2021-Microsoft/README.md

 - **Outcome**: Ability to utilize multicore machines more effectively when training with cache format.

+## Work done:
+All the work can be found here in the form of pull requests. [link](https://github.com/nishantkr18/vowpal_wabbit/pulls).
+Look at [how to run](htr/htr.md) for more details.

 ## Pages:
 * [How to run](htr/htr.md)
 * [Previous work](prev_work/prev_work.md)